T. Nelson & Sons Ltd. (London, UK)

 The two-color title page includes the date of printing.

-An undated copy of Thackeray’s Vanity Fair was published later than the jacketed copy above, probably 1920s, and has several modifications from the jacketed copy above: the book is in a box, has a glassine paper jacket, and does not have the two-color printed title page.
+An undated copy of Thackeray’s Vanity Fair was published later than the jacketed copy above, probably late 1920s or early 1930s, and has several modifications from the jacketed copies above: the book is in a box, has a glassine paper jacket, and does not have the two-color printed title page.
 It maintains the binding style, heavy green paper endpapers, and decorations on the book spine from the earlier copy above.

 The side of the box includes the author, series number and title, as well as the series name and a place for a price.

-An undated copy of Fitzgerald’s The Rubaiyat of Omar Khayyam is also most likely from the 1920s (or even later) and differs from the Vanity Fair title above in that it includes the title on the front of the book and lacks the serial number on the side of the box.
+An undated copy of Fitzgerald’s The Rubaiyat of Omar Khayyam is also most likely from around 1930s and differs from the boxed Vanity Fair above in that it includes the title on the front of the book and lacks the serial number on the side of the box.
 It also has a redesigned spine and marbled endpapers.
-I’m guessing that this book is slightly later than the copy of Vanity Fair above.
+I’m guessing that this book was printed later than the copy of Vanity Fair above.

 The side of the box includes the title of the book, the series name and a place to put a price.
 The pencilled in $3 is probably from a later used book dealer.